Confiqure/TaskRunner/README.md

 pip install -r requirements.txt
 ```

-Finally, save a chromedriver executable to your PATH.
+Next, save a chromedriver executable to your PATH.
 You may download the latest version here: <https://chromedriver.chromium.org/downloads>

+Finally, build a proper `jobs.json` database for the runner using `jobs-example.json` as an example.

 ## 🐦 Usage